shashikanuwan/tickety/README.md

 - Open a New Support Ticket – Users can easily submit new support requests.
 Upon submission, an email notification will be sent to the customer, confirming their request and providing a unique reference number for tracking.
 - Search Ticket – Users can search for a ticket by entering a reference number.
 - View Ticket Details & Replies – Display ticket details and related responses.
+- Real-time Ticket Updates – Fetch and display tickets instantly using WebSockets and Laravel Reverb.
+- Instant Notifications – Get notified when a new ticket is created without refreshing the page.

 ### 🦾 Built With

 - **Laravel + Blade + Livewire** – Full stack framework.
 - **Tailwind CSS** – Responsive and modern UI design.

+### 🧰 First-Party Services & Packages

+- **Laravel Reverb** – Enables real-time communication via WebSockets.
+- **Laravel Pulse** – Provides monitoring and insights into application performance.

 ---